vikadata/vika.java/README.md

 ## **Usage Example**

-vika java client is quite simple to use, you don't need to set api url, all you need is the ``Personal Api Key`` from your vika account settings page.
+vika java sdk is quite simple to use, you don't need to set api url, all you need is the ``Personal Api Key`` from your vika account settings page.
 Once you have that info it is as simple as: